 Don’t forget to look at this term’s after-school clubs and sign up for our wraparound offer.
 It is very easy to forget that we have a wraparound service, after so much disruption with lockdowns and bubble closures etc. In fact, the school did not have any wraparound – be it Breakfast Club or After-School Extra Time until 6pm, a few years back!
 Both of these services can be purchased for odd sessions, as and when.
 And there are a number of discounts which are on offer for multiple booking or multiple siblings.
 Simply look at the flyer that was sent home in the last week of term – there are lots of opportunities for your child to take part in activities at breakfast club or after-school.
 Activities include; the old favourite – Glow in the Dark Dodgeball, Athletics, Basketball and Zorbing!!!

 Finally, just a heads-up!
 On Tuesday this week, we have a photographer in school to take some snaps for our updated school prospectus.
 We have a list of permissions and so we won’t be including photos of children if you haven’t given your consent.
 However, if you have given your consent in the past – please ensure that your child is looking really smart and ready to be captured!
 Group photos of individual year groups and a whole school photo will be taken later on in the term.

-Have a good week and P.E.A.C.E be with you!
+Have a good first week back!
+P.E.A.C.E be with you!